SunPj/sharest/Readme.md

 # Shaytan Rest API builder

-Create REST API for your source (DB, memory, etc) with a few lines of code and without code
+Create REST API for your source (DB, memory, etc) with a few lines of code and without code duplication

 ### Examples